-We have just published a comprehensive white paper dedicated to exploring how implementing Industry 4.0 principles could help develop a systems-level solution to many of the problems felt by pharmaceutical Quality Assurance departments.
-But why is Binocs, as a market-leading provider of digital planning and scheduling solutions, interested in this topic?
+We have just published a comprehensive white paper dedicated to exploring how implementing Industry 4.0 principles could help develop a systems-level solution to many of the problems felt by pharmaceutical QA departments.
+But why is Binocs, as a market-leading provider of digital planning and scheduling solutions, interested in this topic integrated Quality Assurance?

 Why Quality Assurance?